Find out what a rare cancer is, and how you might feel about having a rare cancer.

 What it is

-A cancer is considered rare if it starts in an unusual place in the body.
+Rare cancers affect a very small number of people.
+A cancer might also be considered rare if it starts in an unusual place in the body.
 Or if the cancer is an unusual type and needs special treatment.

 What makes a cancer rare